-- the work of the Responsible Officer in conjunction with the appointed auditors; - the work of the external auditor; - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the Responsible Officer in conjunction with the appointed auditors; - the work of the external auditor; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the results of their review of the system of internal control by the Finance and Premises committee and, if appropriate, a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the results of their review of the system of internal control by the finance and personnel committee and, if appropriate, a plan to address weaknesses and ensure continuous improvement of the system is in place.